EtoDemerzel0427/ANSI-art/README.md

 it is sad to know that MacOS' terminal builtin ([Terminal.app](https://en.wikipedia.org/wiki/Terminal_(macOS))) does not support it.
 Don't run ANSI-art on it unless you are expecting a mess on your screen.

-I also plan to support plain ascii art, but it is not finished yet.
+For the ASCII art version, this true color feature is not required.

 ## Reference